Stage 3 Draft / February 1, 2023

 1.1.5 IsValidDurationRecord ( record )

-The abstract operation IsValidDurationRecord takes argument record (a Duration Record).
+The abstract operation IsValidDurationRecord takes argument record (a Duration Record) and returns a Boolean.
 It returns true if record represents a valid duration, and false otherwise.
 It performs the following steps when called:

 1. Let sign be DurationRecordSign(record).